cfbao/google-drive-trash-cleaner/README.md

 # Google Drive Trash Cleaner
-Permanently delete files in Google Drive after X days in trash/bin.

 Unlike many other cloud storage services, Google Drive doesn't auto delete files in trash/bin even after they've been there for a long time.
 There isn't even a way to check when a file was trashed.
+Emptying the entire trash folder is just too risky.

-This Python script helps you clean your Google Drive's trash.
+This script helps you safely cleanup Google Drive's trash by deleting only files that've been there for more than 30 days
+<small>(or some other period of time)</small>.

 ## Dependencies
 To use the Python script directly